sahib/rmlint/docs/rmlint.1.rst

         # -ed is recognized as -e and -d here, -d takes "-s 10M" as parameter.
         # This will fail to do the supposed, finding also files smaller than 10M.
         $ rmlint -T all -ef -ed -s10M /media/music/
-        # Actual user wanted to do this:
+        # Actually, user wanted to do this:
         $ rmlint -T "all -ef -ed" -s10M /media/music

 :``-o --output=spec`` / ``-O --add-output=spec`` (**default\:** *-o sh\:rmlint.sh -o pretty\:stdout -o summary\:stdout*):

-    Configure the way rmlint outputs it's results.
+    Configure the way ``rmlint`` outputs it's results.
 You link a formatter to a file through ``spec``.
 A file might either be an arbitrary path or ``stdout`` or ``stderr``.
     If file is omitted, ``stdout`` is assumed.